AlexeyOvsyanikov/phone-application/README.md

 # phone-application
-This is a simple SPA application written in pure js + webpack
+This is a simple SPA application (phone shop) written in pure js + webpack

 # Install
 1) git clone